 Call for Abstract

-Global Pathologists Meet, will be organized around the theme “Current Research and Latest Advancements in Pathology and its Developments”
+Global Pathologists Meet, will be organized around the theme “”

-Pathologists congress-2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pathologists congress-2021
+Pathologists congress-2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pathologists congress-2022

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Anatomical pathology is the branch of pathology concerned with the study of disease's morphologic features.
 The study of tissue and organ macro or microscopic tests is referred to as functional pathology.
 Advanced biosafety procedures, Radiofrequency identification & specimen monitoring, Multi-model anatomical pathology, Anatomical pathology of sexually transmitted diseases and other topics are covered in the most recent analysis.
 Anatomic pathology is a therapeutic field that focuses on the microscopic, macroscopic, immunologic, biochemical and molecular examination of organs and tissues to determine the cause of disease.

 Clinical pathology aids in the diagnosis of disease by using laboratory tests of blood and other organic liquids, tissues, and microscopic examination of individual cells.
 Clinical pathologists collaborate closely with clinical professionals such as clinical natural scientists, clinical microbiologists, and helpful technologists, recuperation centers, and insinuating specialists to ensure lab testing accuracy and efficiency.